-What is a web hosting Service Level Agreement?
+What is a Service Level Agreement (SLA) in web hosting?

-You likely know that a Service Level Agreement (SLA) is a thing of immense importance when picking out a web hosting provider, but if you’re not completely sure what a web hosting SLA is, stick around and you’ll find out soon.
+You likely know that a Service Level Agreement (SLA) is a thing of immense importance when picking out a web hosting provider, but if you’re not completely sure what a web hosting SLA is, this guide is just for you.

 While good-old word of mouth still plays its part in marketing, nowadays, it can only take your business so far.
 Sooner or later you’ll figure out that not having an online presence can significantly cripple your business and stagnate its growth.